 The Dichotomy of Strength Training for BJJ - Strong As Hec

-So about two weeks ago I picked up the latest copy Dichotomy of Leadership and so far I am really enjoying it.
-It's essentially about "finding balance" in life and business.
+Back in 2018 I picked up a copy Dichotomy of Leadership.
+If you haven't read it.
+It's about "finding balance" in life and business.
 It got me thinking, "is there a dichotomy of strength training for BJJ"?

 ... how much is enough?